blackadar/MissionControl/STATUS.md

 ### Last Week
-* Set Up Repository
+* Set Up Repository (Team)
+    * GitHub set up with package structure
-* Identify Deliverable Items
+* Identify Deliverable Items (Team)
+    * See README.md
-* Made Plan
+* Made Plan (Team)
+    * See README.md
-* Implemented Telnet servers for Devices and Hypervisor
+* Implemented Telnet servers for Devices and Hypervisor (Jordan)
+    * Implemented hub.reception, hub.vector, and spoke.junction

 ### This Week
-* Expand Command-Sets
+* Expand Command-Sets (Team)
+    * Added sys, update, status, save, discover
-* Test for Edge Cases
+* Test for Edge Cases (Ryan)
+    * Found and fixed many bugs in saving and restoring state
-* Add Device Tasks
+* Add Device Tasks (Ryan)
+    * Morse Code and Printer for debug and testing, only CLI output for now.

 ### Blocking Issues
 * None identified

 # Comments
 1. For the stuff last week and this week, you might want to add the person who is responsible for the item.
-E.g., Set up Repo (Jordan), Indentify Deliverables (team)
+E.g., Set up Repo (Jordan), Indentify Deliverables (team) (COMPLETE)
-2. Describe a more about the work item, not just the title
+2. Describe a more about the work item, not just the title (COMPLETE)